Arunjegarkal/Visualization/README.md

 #Abstruct

 This Project is Visualization of Unemployment rate for United States.
-It provides
+It provides following options
-	* Option to compare National unemployment rate with diffrent states unemployment rate.
+	* Compare National unemployment rate with diffrent states unemployment rate.
 	* Zoom into time interval.
 	* Select States from the map.
 	* Select multiple states from map.